rapidsai/rapidsmpf/docs/source/background/shuffle-architecture.md

 Your program **inserts** data to the shuffler.
 In this case, it's inserting chunks that represent pieces of the table that have been partitioned (by hash key) and packed into a chunk.
-Each partition inserts its data into one of the nodes, typically the node running on the same GPU as the in-memory partition.

-Each node involved in the shuffle knows which nodes are responsible for which hash keys.
-For example, Node 1 knows that it's responsible for the purple chunks, needs to send red chunks to Node 2, etc.
+Each rank involved in the shuffle knows which ranks are responsible for which hash keys.
+For example, rank 1 knows that it's responsible for the purple chunks, needs to send red chunks to rank 2, etc.

 Each input partition possibly includes data for each hash key.
-All the nodes involved in the shuffle move data to get all the chunks with a particular hash key on the correct node (spilling if needed).
+All the processes involved in the shuffle move data to get all the chunks with a particular hash key to the correct rank (spilling if needed).
 This is shown in the middle section.

 As chunks become "ready" (see above), your program can **extract** chunks and